anwar-ulhaq/piccial_backend/README.md

 * Download or Clone repo.
 * Goto download or clone location and rename .env-example file to .env (Its a hidden file).
 * Make the require changes in .env file.
-(SECTER and COOKIE_NAME are use only for live system).
+(SECRET and COOKIE_NAME are use only for live system).
 * Create a database using Database-for-piccial.txt
 * Comment following lines from app.js file as these are used on live system
   * at line 58